 3) We assume we have no budget limit, as it was not explicitly expressed in the requirements.
 Of course, we still tried to plan smart and without waste.

 4) We assume sensors are configured to have a unique ID that does not already exist in our system, and that can be communicated to our server to a certain port.
+We also assume they are pre-configured to send more signals if they find that the detected value is above the threshold.

 5) We assume sensors are placed according to the law and no invasion of privacy is perpetuated.